wateraccounting/PySEBAL_dev/README.md

-# PySEBAL toolbox
+# PySEBAL

-This library can compute Actual EvapoTranspiration (ETa) using SEBAL model and also computes Biomass and Water productivity on biomass.
+PySEBAL implements Surface Energy Balance Model for Land (SEBAL) in python to estimate spatially explicit Actual EvapoTranspiration maps from remotely sensed data.
+In addition the library also computes various outputs like Above Ground Biomass Production (AGBP) and Biomass Water Productivity AGBP is computed using fAPAR and LUE factors as inputs.
 The library is extensively tested on Landsat 7 and 8 data, however it should also support MODIS and PROBA-V/VIIRS.
-This repository is forked from Tim Hessel's repository of 3.3.7.1 version and modified especially for adding python 3 and linux support.
-The library will work in windows and linux machines, also on linux servers for big data processing.
+Th library supports python 3 and run in both Windows and Linux operating systems.

+## Documentation
+Extensive documentation on how to install, setup and run PySEBAL is provided here: https://pysebal.readthedocs.io/

+## Contact
 For questions, please contact: s.pareeth@un-ihe.org

+## References